Why Calculate Silo Loads?

 In order to determine the structural design of metal or concrete silos and their supporting structures, an accurate silo loading analysis must be performed by qualified engineers.
 Bulk materials have unique flow behavior that transfers drastically different loads to a structure compared to liquids and gases.
 Consequently, bins and silos fail with a frequency much greater than that of any other industrial structure.
 Information in silo design codes on how to calculate silo loads is limited, difficult to follow, or incorrect.

-For over 50 years our engineers have been actively involved in research on silo loads, and we have calculated loads acting on an expansive range of silos, bins, bunkers, and hoppers.
+For nearly 60 years our engineers have been actively involved in research on silo loads, and we have calculated loads acting on an expansive range of silos, bins, bunkers, and hoppers.
 Even the best silo design codes have limitations, and our engineers have developed methods to calculate loads for complex situations not covered by codes.

 - Solids induced loading (mass flow, funnel flow, eccentric discharge)